dr.ir. JCJ (Jeroen) Groot

 The research in multifunctional agriculture was conducted in multi-disciplinary projects involving agronomists, ecologists, landscape scientists, sociologists and economists.
 Dr. Groot played an important role in bridging the disciplinary divides in research and stakeholder-oriented processes.
 Models played an important role in these processes, as tools for integration of diverse disciplinary knowledge and data to foster mutual understanding among researchers, and as boundary objects to inform decision-making and discussions between researchers, stakeholders in the landscape and policy makers.

-Currently, Dr Groot has a coordinating role in integrated farming systems analysis addressing multi-scale issues of productivity, natural resource management, human nutrition and gender equity for CGIAR Research Programs.
-Project sites are located in Asia (e.g. Nepal, Bangladesh), Africa (e.g., Ghana, Tanzania, Ethiopia, Malawi) and Latin America (e.g., Ecuador, Uruguay and Mexico).
+Currently, Dr Groot has a coordinating role in integrated landscape and farming systems analysis addressing multi-scale issues of productivity, natural resource management, human nutrition and equitability for CGIAR Science Programs on Multifunctional Landscapes and Sustainable Farming Systems.
+Project sites are located in Asia (e.g. Nepal, India, Vietnam), Africa (e.g., Ghana, Tanzania, Ethiopia, Malawi) and Latin America (e.g., Ecuador, Uruguay and Mexico).